calistamayer11/Notes/Git Learning/notes.md

 - local project is on your vs code
 - `git add .`
     - adds everything in the current folder to staging area.
+-Version Control System
+-Makes tracking changes to your code
+-Easily swap versions/undo changes.
+-Team needs a central place to save their changes: GitHub -Remote repository for other people to access their code.
+-Most likely, you won’t remember what you changed since an error occurred.
+-Git will show you what files have changed and what changed in each file.
+-Allows you to change back to previous versions of your code.

+-Initialize git into your project (git init) in the terminal -Adds .git folder to track all the changes you make to your project -Second option is to clone it.
+-git clone ssh_url
+-Adds .git folder
+-Adds Remote

+-Git Structure
+-Working directory
+-All the files in the local repository in their current state.
+-Add to index/staging, using the git add command -Tells git we want to track all the changes we have made in our working directory -Commit the changes to the head.
+-git commit
+-git push command
+-git remote add origin ssh_url
+-Push the changes to the remote repository on github -Pulling
+-Git pull
+ -Copies everything from the remote repository to your computer.
+-Branches
+-Copy of the code that has its own separate history -Pushing the changes to their own branch instead of to the master branch (so there’s no overlap in coding from feature a branch in feature b commit)
+-git checkout feature_b
+-git branch feature_b
+-git checkout -b feature_b
+-git merge feature_a
+-Will notify you of conflicts that occur with merging the branches.
+-git . add
+-Add every single file that is in our project.
+-Commit and then file will be added.

+-Git Tutorial for Beginners

+-Git vs Github
+-Github = website. add-on/extension to Git. gives you commands -Git = version control, (merging, pulling, pushing, making a commit)
+-Repository: local/remote.
+A store: where you have a bunch of code.
+-Local: sits on your end, your version of the code -Remote repository: all of the updated code.
+Where you have the most recent version (where it works) -They push the changes from the local repository to the remote repository -Git figures out what happened in the two files that were changed and can merge those changes so that it will work -Github tracks the history of commits
+-Commits are the changes that you made.
+-Storing when you changed a bunch of things and saved it as a bundle -Commit the changes locally.
+Can make multiple commits.
+Push them up to the remote repository.
+-Pull: pulling the changes from the remote repository, gives you all of the new commits since you last pulled those changes.
+-Merge them into the local repository
+-Master branch
+-The main branch of the repository.
+-One version of the code base.
+-Core code base.
+-Want to make sure that it is always working
+-If other people pull from this, then their code will also be broken -Branch
+-Copy of repository at a certain point in time that has different changes -Be able to work on a new feature, put it into a new repository without actually affecting the master branch.
+-Making different changes so that you’re not affecting the master branch because that’s what everyone else is using.
+-Can then merge it with the master branch once you’re sure that it’s working.
+-Takes all commit messages and merges them in the correct order that it should go to the master branch.
+-On the feature branch: you can still update the feature branch from the master branch. (so it can stay up to date but still -make changes without affecting the master branch)

+-cd: change directory
+-mkdir test_repo
+-Making a new folder on desktop
+-Make sure you’re in a git repository before doing all of the git commands -Staging area
+-Where you temporarily add/remove files that you want to be in your next commit -git add (name of file)
+-git status
+-No commits yet, changes to be committed
+-commit when you’ve made some sort of progress
+-git commit -m “commit message”
+-describes what you’ve changed in that commit
+-add file, stage, make another commit
+-git add .
+-add all files
+-git status
+-git commit -m “descriptive of commit”
+-make a new branch
+-git checkout -b
+-change between branches
+-b make a new branch
+-copied everything from the master branch, but everything you change on the new branch won’t affect the master branch.
+-git add .
+-git commit -m “first commit on new branch”
+-git checkout master
+-automatically removes the changes that were made on the other branch.
+-master branch has original changes
+-import pygame
+-git add .
+-git status
+-git commit -m “added test.py”
+-change to new branch
+-git checkout new
+-git merge master
+-takes all changes from master branch and merges them with your changes

+-remote: url to another repository
+-git push -u origin master
+-push all commits to the origin master.
+-picking where and which branch you want to push to
+-u means save those settings
+-changes on the remote repository that you don’t have, so you need to pull those changes down before you can push them up to the remote repository
+-when you try to pull it down and there’s a conflict, you can’t automatically merge the code -need to tell git what you want the code to look like.
+-delete all the arrows, make the file look how you want it to look -save it and resolve the merge conflict
+-commit the change
+-merge conflict: fix the file, add those changes, then commit those changes -git push: you can push up to the remote repository because you pulled, added, committed, and then you can push it.